Prosen-Ghosh/llm_demo/60-day-bootcamp/day-5-14/ai-observability/README.md

 *   Add pre-built Grafana dashboards for common AI metrics.
 *   Include Alertmanager for proactive alerting on key metrics.
 *   Provide examples of how to instrument an AI application to expose Prometheus metrics.
+*   Replace the mock RAG pipeline with a real implementation.